FansDB/docs/docs/scenes.md

 <div class="annotate" markdown>
 1. All credited or mentioned performers must be added.(1)
-1. Uncredited performers should be tagged with an appropriate missing performer meta tag.[^2]
+1. Uncredited performers can be tagged with an appropriate missing performer meta tag.[^2](2)
-1. Mainstream or guest performers who don't have an account on FansDB approved network should be omitted.[^3](2)
+1. Mainstream or guest performers who don't have an account on FansDB approved network should be omitted.[^3](3)
 </div>
 1. Performers must meet [mandatory performer requirements](/performers/#mandatory-details).
+2. Adding these tags are optional, but very helpful.
-2. This can often happen with professional studios that re-distribute their content on these independent creator platforms without performers having personal accounts.
+3. This can often happen with professional studios that re-distribute their content on these independent creator platforms without performers having personal accounts.

 ## Studios